omnetpp/docs.omnetpp.org/tictoc/index.md

 If you have a multicore CPU, you can specify how many simulations to run concurrently.

-@note Alternatively, you can run the simulation batches from the command line with \c opp_runall tool with the following command:
+@note Alternatively, you can run the simulation batches from the command line with `opp_runall` tool with the following command:

 @code